clwg/WinNetworkProcessMonitor/README.md

 - Most DNS records are not directly correlated to the process that initiated them.
 - Some applications that implment their own resolution will be seen communciating outbound on port 53 which is it's own signature.

+From a correlation or ontology perspective the data collected can be correlated to provide a represenatative view of the data.

 Domain Name(s) <-> IP Address(es) <-> Network Flow(s) <-> Hash <-> Filename(s)

+evt_to_gexf.

 ![Gephi Output](/img/graph.png)